Alexandria Station (Northern Territory): History

 The cattle king, Sidney Kidman, announced in 1907 that he would be purchasing all the male cattle produced on the station for the next three years.
 Kidman expected a total of between 9,000 and 10,000 head of cattle to be acquired.

 Stock had to be quarantined in an area of 10 sqmi around Borrodo waterhole in 1918 following an outbreak of red-water amongst cattle that were travelling to Brunette Downs Station.

 By 1923 the size of the property was estimated at 10500 sqmi and was the second largest run in the Northern Territory after Victoria River Downs, which occupied 13100 sqmi.

 Periodic flooding is a way of life in Alexandria, with both the Playford and Rankin rivers breaking their banks.
 In 1939 over 6 in of rain fell over the course of two days during the wet season.
 At the time Alexandria had no boat and a passenger who had arrived by plane had to be ferried across the Playford in a bathtub.

-Peter Sherwin was a Jackaroo at Alexandria in 1946 when he was 16 years old, he remained here for six years before leaving to Helen Springs Station.
-Sherwin would later on purchase a string of properties including Victoria River Downs Station in 1986.
+Peter Sherwin was a jackaroo at Alexandria in 1946 when he was 16 years old; he remained here for six years before leaving to Helen Springs Station.
+Sherwin later purchased a string of properties including Victoria River Downs Station in 1986.

-Alexandria and the rest of the Tablelands were struck by drought in 1952 which was eventually broken by heavy falls in May of that year.
-The station had an estimated size of 11000 sqmi at the time and recognised as being one of the best developed and most keenly husbanded property in the north.
+Alexandria and the rest of the Tablelands were struck by drought in 1952, which was eventually broken by heavy falls in May of that year.
+The station had an estimated size of 11000 sqmi at the time and was "recognised as being one of the best developed and most keenly husbanded property in the north".

 In 1955, Alexandria and other stations in the surrounding area were victims of the largest cattle duffing ring since the war years.
 The duffers were caught after several months of tracking down the stolen beasts in hidden gullies around the area.
 A special court was set up at Alexandria to hear the charges.

 Much of the station was left underwater following heavy rains in 2009 and 2012 where flooding turned the area into an inland sea.